Gigaspaces/solution-hub/gigaspaces-cassandra/README.md

 * gigaspaces-cassandra-datasource : This is the main module that define the datasource and mirror for cassandra.

-* gigaspaces-cassandra-mapper-processor and gigaspaces-cassandra-mapper-runtime : are extension to cassandra mappers

 * [gigaspaces-cassandra-docs](gigaspaces-cassandra-docs/index.md) : This is the place where to start the examples and documentation.

 --------------------